googleapis/common-protos-ruby/README.md

     $ bundle exec rake build
     ```

-    Finally, double check that the local gem in `pkg` include all of the types before publishing it to Rubygems.
+    Finally, double check that the local gem in `pkg` includes all of the types before publishing it to Rubygems.